 So far this year, the amount of criminal inpatient costs in Sullivan County is $0.
 In recent years, the cost has fluctuated a great deal, and soared to more than $500,000 in 2011.
 Read more

 Two Latino farm workers appeared at a meeting of the Sullivan County Chapter of the NAACP as part of the New York State Justice for Farm Workers Campaign, which is advocating that the state legislature adopt the Farm Workers Fair Labor Practices Act.
 The act would extend rights, such as overtime pay, a day of rest per week and protection when seeking collective bargaining to farm workers.
 These are rights that are already enjoyed by most workers in the state.
 Read more

 The Community Garden Club of Liberty is sponsoring a bus trip to the Brooklyn Botanic Gardens.
 The bus leaves from the Government Center in Monticello at 8am.
 Bus fare is $35 plus $10 admission ($5 for seniors).
 Lunch on your own.
 Reservations required by May 1st.
 845/794-6139.

-To be discussed at the next meeting of the great books discussion program at the E.B.
-Crawford Public Library at 393 Broadway, Tuesday, 7:30PM.
+"Valentine," a short story by Tessa Hadley, will be discussed at the next meeting of the great books discussion program at the E.B.
+Crawford Public Library, 7:30pm.
+Copies of the story are available at the library.
 New members are welcome.
-For more information call the library at 794-4660
+845/794-4660.